dfrappart/dfrappart.github.io/_posts/2023-10-31-AKS_Networking_considerationspart1.markdown

 ```

-To detect if the DNS zone ismanaged by the cluster, look in the associated resource group that is shown in the properties section:
+To detect if the DNS zone is managed by the cluster, look in the associated resource group that is shown in the properties section:

 ![illustration9](/assets/aksntwconsiderations/privatecluster002.png)